NeKoRoSYS/NeKoRoSHELL/README.md

 > [!WARNING]
 > **SOFTWARE SPECIFIC CONFIGURATION**<br>
 >
 > This project of mine was originally built only for Arch Linux but is now capable of claiming itself to be Distro-agnostic.
-However, **installation of this repo in other Linux Distros aside from Arch is more or less UNTESTED.** Please verify using `nano` or your preferred text-editor if your distro supports the packages listed at `pkglist-DISTRO.txt` or if the packages are named correctly.
+However, **installation of this repo in other Linux Distros aside from Arch is more or less UNTESTED.** Please verify using `nano` or your preferred text editor if your distro supports the packages listed at `pkglist-DISTRO.txt` or if the packages are named correctly.
 >
 > Normal incompatibilities include distros like Artix not being able to run `systemctl` because they use a different init system/manager.
 For those who experience something similar, manually enable SwayNC and waybar services yourself.
 Furthermore, some distros have outdated packages and may require building from git, cargo, or go.
 >